leighsmith/iTunes2Strawberry/README.md

 - iTunesPlayLists2Strawberry.py: Adds non-smart playlists from an iTunes library file as an equivalent Strawberry favorite playlist.
 - updateStrawberry.py: Updates play analytics of a Strawberry database from another Strawberry database.
 - consolidateTracks.py: Merge the play analytics between two nominated tracks in a Strawberry database.
+- listenbrainz2Strawberry.py: Updates play analytics from a Listenbrainz account to a Strawberry database.

 While these Python utilities should run correctly on Linux, MacOS and Windows platforms, only MacOS has been tested, and documented here.